 If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille:

 We'll consider your request and get back to you in 20 days.

 Reporting accessibility problems with this website

 We're always looking to improve the accessibility of this website.
-If you find any problems that aren't listed on this page or think we're not meeting the requirements of the accessibility regulations, email EducationWebTeam@essex.gov.uk.
+If you find any problems not listed on this page or think we're not meeting accessibility requirements, contact: email EducationWebTeam@essex.gov.uk